foremanlb/comic-release/README.md

 - Clear and concise homepage with links to the rest of the website features.

-- Get details about characters and locations and display into appropriate sections.
+- Links based on Publisher.

-- Utilize form to allow users to add their own items to the site to allow for growth of ideas.
+- Utilize form to allow users to add their own items to the site.

-- Pages for Bat Family, Super Villains, Criminals, Citizens, and Other Heroes.

 ### PostMVP

 - Integrate a search bar to allow for faster navigation of items.

-- Integrate an image uploader into the form so that users can add pictures for their items.
+- Integrate a Tag system for each item to allow for better searches.

 - Add ability to Edit items.

-- Add Locations and Beyond.
+- Add variables for variant covers.

 ## Project Schedule